Cirrus Vision SF50: Variants

 On July 20, 2021, Cirrus announced the G2+ variant of the Vision Jet, with a 20-percent increase in takeoff performance and Gogo Inflight WiFi.
 The model also has a slightly longer range and increased payload.
-In 2022, its equipped price was $2.98M.
+In 2023, its equipped price was $3.25M.

 All current G2+ models and later G2 models include the Cirrus Safe Return emergency autoland system by Garmin.

 Operators

 In July 2008, SATSair, an air taxi company that was 25% owned by Cirrus, ordered five Cirrus Vision SF50s, intending to add them to its fleet of Cirrus SR22 piston aircraft.
 SATSair subsequently ceased operations on 24 October 2009, prior to taking delivery of any SF50s.
-Florida-based charter company Verijet operates a fleet of ten G2 Vision Jets, with a total of 25 SF50s expected by the end of 2022.
+Florida-based charter company Verijet operated a fleet of ten G2 Vision Jets, at one point in 2021 having a total of 25 SF50s on order until ultimately filing for bankruptcy in 2025.

 Other air taxi operators have expressed an interest in potentially using the Vision SF50 and some industry experts have suggested that the jet could help revive the air taxi industry.